From Voice to Text: How AI Is Changing the Way We Write

 FAQ About Voice-to-Text Technology

-How accurate is modern voice-to-text technology?
+How accurate is modern voice-to-text technology in 2026?

 Is my voice data private when I use voice-to-text?